benpollarduk/ktvn/README.md

 milliseconds using the **milliseconds** keyword.

 ### clear ###
 clear is a step that signals that the current scene should be cleared.
-How this is interpreted is up to the calling UI.
+The engine is responsible for actioning this in a way that makes sense for the running visual novel.
 ```kotlin
 clear { }
 ```